SeldonIO/seldon-core/docs/source/contents/inference/index.md

 ## Request IDs

-For both model and pipeline request the response will contain a `x-request-id` response header.
+For both model and pipeline requests the response will contain a `x-request-id` response header.
 For pipeline requests this can be used to inspect the pipeline steps via the CLI, e.g.:

 ```
 seldon pipeline inspect tfsimples --request-id carjjolvqj3j2pfbut10 --offset 10